Great Expectations Hosta

 Hosta 'Great Expectations'

 Great Expectations Hosta foliage

 Other Names: Plantain Lily, Funkia

-Great Expectations Hosta features dainty spikes of white bell-shaped flowers rising above the foliage in mid summer.
-Its attractive large textured heart-shaped leaves emerge gold in spring, turning creamy white in colour with showy powder blue variegation throughout the season.
+Great Expectations Hosta features dainty spikes of lavender bell-shaped flowers rising above the foliage in mid summer.
+Its attractive large textured heart-shaped leaves remain bluish-green in colour with showy chartreuse variegation throughout the season.

 Great Expectations Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Great Expectations Hosta is recommended for the following landscape applications;

 Great Expectations Hosta will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 4 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!